-Carbohydrates often get a bad rap, but the right ones are an important part of a nutritious diet.
+Carbohydrates often get a bad rap, but the right ones are an essential part of a nutritious diet.

-Medical experts and nutritionists say that we can lose weight and do so more healthily by including “good” low-GI carbs with every meal, providing they are an appropriate portion size.
-Eat this way, and you will lose weight without feeling hungry while giving your body the nutrients it needs.
+In fact, medical experts and nutritionists say that we can lose weight and do so more healthily by including “good” low-GI carbs with every meal, providing they are an appropriate portion size.

 What are Carbohydrates?